FrancisArgnR/FreeIPA/README.md

 The FreeIPA directory server acts as a back-end where FreeIPA stores all data for all identity, authentication (Kerberos) and authorization services and other policies.
 This technology allows FreeIPA to also provide a multi-master environment, where the administrator can deploy several FreeIPA mirrors.
 The name "389" is derived from the port number used by the LDAP.

 - Data storage.
-All FreeIPA identities, policies, configurations or certificates are stored on the Directory Server.
-FreeIPA objects are stored in a suffix calculated from the realm name (e.g. dc=example, dc=com for an EXAMPLE.COM realm), certificates are stored in a second suffix, o=ipaca.
-Access to the different parts of the Directory Server tree is protected by the ACI configuration of the DS.
+All FreeIPA identities, users, groups, policies, configurations or certificates are stored on the Directory Server.
+All this FreeIPA data is stored with suffixes.
+There are two types of suffixes; a) Domain Suffix: contains all data related to the domain, and is calculated from the realm name (realm) (e.g. dc=example, dc=com, for a realm EXAMPLE.COM). b) CA Suffix: stores the certificates for the components of the certificate system (o=ipaca).
+It is only present on servers with a certification authority (CA) installed.

 ### Kerberos KDC